Cadesius/Forgotten-Sands-Theme/README.md

 Apologies, these will all be very messy code wise, as this is still an ongoing project for me.

+*(Note: the theme file contained within the "cmus" folder should be placed in "usr/share/cmus/")*

 <img title="preview" alt="Theme preview" src="Forgotten_Sands_UnixPorn.png">